ThijmenDeValk/ThijmenDeValk/README.md

 I'm a designer and product manager, but also *love* coding.

-Currently R&D designer, coder and coach at CKC & partners<br>
+Currently graduating UX designer at Efteling<br>
-Formerly product owner at Albert Heijn
+Formerly product owner at Albert Heijn, and R&D designer, coder and coach at CKC & partners

 📫 Want to reach me or see my work?
 Check out [madebythijmen.nl](https://madebythijmen.nl)